feedhenry-templates/fh-mobile-spec-portal/README.md

 grunt serve
 ```

-This will open the [dev index](app/index.html) page in the browser.
+This will open the `app/index.html` page in the browser.
 Everytime a file is changed in the 'app' directory, the page will be reloaded automatically.

 ### Build